gigalixir/gigalixir-cli/docs/source/main.rst

 Finally, add a :bash:`GIGALIXIR_APP_NAME` environment variable with the name of your app e.g. :bash:`real-hasty-fruitbat`

 Using GitLab CI or any other CI/CD service should be very similar.
+For an example GitLab CI yaml file, see this `.gitlab-ci.yml <https://github.com/gigalixir/gigalixir-getting-started/blob/master/.gitlab-ci.yml>`_ file.

 If you want to automatically run migrations on each automatic deploy, you have two options